StefanZander/lecture_notes/nzse/android/html/docs/recycler_view.md

 In order to use a RecyclerView, the following components are needed:

-- `RecyclerView.Adapter` - To handle the data collection and bind it to the view
+- `:::js RecyclerView.Adapter` - To handle the data collection and bind it to the view
-- `LayoutManager` - to position the items
+- `:::js LayoutManager` - to position the items
-- `ItemAnimator` - to support animating the items for common operations such as Addition or Removal of item
+- `:::js ItemAnimator` - to support animating the items for common operations such as Addition or Removal of item

+- A **data model** containing the data to display: Use the mWordList.
+- A **RecyclerView** for the scrolling list that contains the list items.
+- A **layout** for one item of data.
+All list items look the same.
+- A **layout manager**. `:::js RecyclerView.LayoutManager` handles the hierarchy and layout of View elements. `RecyclerView` requires an explicit layout manager to manage the arrangement of list items contained within it.
+This layout could be vertical, horizontal, or a grid.
+You will use a vertical [LinearLayoutManager](https://developer.android.com/reference/android/support/v7/widget/LinearLayoutManager.html).
+- An **adapter**. `:::js RecyclerView.Adapter` connects your data to the `RecyclerView`.
+It prepares the data in a `:::js RecyclerView.ViewHolder`.
+You will create an adapter that inserts into and updates your _generated words in your views_.
+- A **ViewHolder**.
+Inside your adapter, you will create a [ViewHolder](https://developer.android.com/reference/android/support/v7/widget/RecyclerView.ViewHolder.html) that contains the View information for displaying one item from the item's layout.

+## Glossary of Terms

+* **Adapter**: A subclass of `:::js RecyclerView.Adapter` responsible for providing views that represent items in a data set.
+* **Position**: The position of a data item within an Adapter.
+* **Index**: The index of an attached child view as used in a call to `:::js getChildAt(int)`.
+Contrast with Position.
+* **Binding**: The process of preparing a child view to display data corresponding to a position within the adapter.
+* **Recycle (view)**: A view previously used to display data for a specific adapter position may be placed in a cache for later reuse to display the same type of data again later.
+This can drastically improve performance by skipping initial layout inflation or construction.
+* **Scrap (view)**: A child view that has entered into a temporarily detached state during layout.
+Scrap views may be reused without becoming fully detached from the parent RecyclerView, either unmodified if no rebinding is required or modified by the adapter if the view was considered dirty.
+* **Dirty (view)**: A child view that must be rebound by the adapter before being displayed.

 ## Using the RecyclerView